sn4jp3r/sn4jp3r/README.md

 ## I'm a Student, and Home Developer!!

-- 🌱 I'm creating/editing scripts or many another thinks to FiveM
+- 🌱 I'm creating/editing scripts or many another things to FiveM and Arma 3
 - 🌱 I’m currently learning everything 🤣

 <br />